Easy stuffed chicken thighs are filled with stuffing, wrapped in bacon, and baked until tender and juicy!

-This recipe is versatile and can be made with chicken breasts and leftover stuffing or your favorite stuffing mix.
+This recipe is versatile and can be made with chicken thighs and leftover stuffing or your favorite stuffing mix.

 A Favorite Stuffed Chicken Recipe